LetsBeExplorers/multi-uav-sar-system/README.md

 ## Academic Context

-Originally developed as part of an undergraduate robotics systems course at UCCS (Spring 2026).
+Developed as part of an undergraduate robotics systems course at UCCS (Spring 2026).